 Section 1: Classes of Membership

-The NCTMA offers two classes of membership:
+The NCTMA does not require residency within the State of North Carolina.
+The NCTMA offers four classes of membership:

 Practitioner Member (“Practitioner Member”).
 The Practitioner Member is an individual who has responsibility in treasury management functions within/or on behalf of his or her respective organization.
 The organization must be one that operates in the State of North Carolina.
 This membership category shall not include individuals whose primary job responsibilities involve the supplying of goods or services to the treasury management industry.

 Associate Member (“Associate Member”).
 The Associate Member is an individual who is involved in treasury management activities which shall include, but are not limited to, banking, education, and consulting, and whose primary job responsibilities involve the supplying of goods or services to the treasury management industry.
 A Practitioner Member or Associate Member who retires from the Treasury Management profession or becomes unemployed may continue his/her membership as an Associate Member.

+Corporate Member.
+The Corporate Member is an organization comprised of either Practitioner and/or Associate members.
+A Corporate Member must designate an organizational owner that is responsible for establishing or renewing membership.
+The organizational owner is further responsible for assigning up to 5 individuals within their organization for membership access.
+These memberships are non-transferable within the membership year.

+Student Member (“Student Member”).
+The Student Member is an individual who is currently attending an accredited educational institution that has an interest in treasury management functions, banking, or corporate finance and accounting.

 Section 2: Rights and Benefits of Practitioner Members